Coupled-wire construction of non-Abelian higher-order topological phases: Bulk-edge-corner correspondence

-In more general situations, since the hybridized non-Abelian topological charge $(-1,1)=(i^{2},1)=(j^{2},1)=(k^{2},1)$, 2D non-Abelian SOTIs may also possess corner modes exclusively in spectral gaps $\Delta_{12}$ or $\Delta_{23}$, yielding richer configurations of non-Abelian corner states.
+In more general situations, since the hybridized NATC $(-1,1)=(i^{2},1)=(j^{2},1)=(k^{2},1)$, 2D non-Abelian SOTPs may also possess corner modes exclusively in spectral ranges $\Delta_{12}$ or $\Delta_{23}$, yielding richer configurations of corner states associated to NATCs.
 We discuss explicit examples for these cases in Appendix \ref{app: another -1}.
-Besides, 1D edge bands of non-Abelian origin can arise in our system if the quaternion charge component $Q_{x}$ of $\nu$ is nontrivial, as will be uncovered in the next subsection.
+Besides, 1D edge bands of non-Abelian origin can arise in our system if the quaternion component $Q_{x}$ of $\nu$ is nontrivial, as will be uncovered in the next subsection.